adam124312/Dark-Fort/README.md

 ### About
-Dark Fort is a 2d strategy survival game where you want to maintain your kingdoom alive as long as possible in an extremely hostile post-apocalyptic world
+Dark Fort is a 2d strategy survival game where you want to maintain your kingdoom alive as long as possible in an extremely hostile post-apocalyptic world.

 ### Story
 Ebola-like virus created in labolatories got our of control during III World War, human efforts led 10% of population to be immune to the virus in the air, a few people get together to arrange a living